Medical Practices Consulting / The Benefits of Interim Management

-The Benefits of Interim Management
+The Benefits of Interim Practice Management

-The benefits of interim management are many.
+The benefits of interim practice management are many.
 Hiring the wrong person into a senior leadership position is one of the most damaging and costly mistakes an organization can make.

 Due to the nature of medical practices, doctors and their staff cannot fully commit to run the practice at an optimum level of performance with a key position vacant.
 As a result, anxiety over the length of time that’s often required to find the right candidate can lead to the temptation to “settle” for someone who’s almost right for the position.
 Then your practice may find you are back to square one in 6 months, or your team continues to run not as efficiently as it should.